How Successful Brands Use Instagram for Marketing

 1. Nike (73.3 million followers) is one of a handful of fitness brands that have really blown up on Instagram.
 Once the reigning champion of successful brands on this social network, it has recently slipped to second place, just behind Nat Geo.

 Setting the bar for social brand identity, Nike posts images that embrace lifestyle, rather than focusing solely on product.
 Inspirational, motivational, and inclusive, Nike uses creative copy that speaks both to professional athletes and exercise newbs alike, in all areas of life, not just at the gym.

 2. Cosmetics retail giant Sephora (12 million followers) is super successful at engaging followers with visually stunning content that clearly reflects the brand's identity.
 Playful captions pair with colorful images and fun patterns.
 Sephora is not afraid of posting video content with the same playful vibe.

 Made in Sephora (438,000 followers), a secondary account for the brand, uses its handle to source user generated content (UGC) and hold contests that expand its ever-growing fan base and increase their daily engagement.

 3. Vans (8.2 million followers) is a great example of a brand that uses its social content to engage users outside of its brick-and-mortar stores.
 It's very successful at creating a brand identity around lifestyle, rather than product, staying true to the company's roots and values established more than 50 years ago.

-Vans uses music, art, and culture in its visual content, and takes advantage of user generated content that does the same.
-Vans hosts offline events (such as its famous Warped Tour) and meets customers and prospective customers where they live, work, and play.
+Vans uses music, art, and culture in its visual content, and takes advantage of user-generated content that does the same.
+Vans hosts offline events (such as its famous Warped Tour) and meet customers and prospective customers where they live, work, and play.